armin-reichert/pacman/README.md

-## A (hopefully comprehensible) Pac-Man implementation using finite-state machines
+## A Pac-Man implementation using finite-state machines all over the place

 ## Ghost Lives Matter!